oracle-livelabs/spatial-graph/adb-graph/moviestream-graph/query-and-visualize/query-and-visualize.md

 ## Task 1: Import the notebook

  You can import a notebook that has the graph queries and analytics.
 Each paragraph in the notebook has an explanation.
 You can review the explanation, and then run the query or analytics algorithm.

-  [Click here to download the notebook](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/labfiles/Movie%20Recommendations%20-%20Personalized%20SALSA.dsnb) and save it to a folder on your local computer.
+  [Click here to download the notebook](https://objectstorage.us-ashburn-1.oraclecloud.com/p/J5_h138Zml1dqZ-ovzQKiSRQocWiEtrGTvTclj_FmCaRYtLa3L_m8rLYyC_a3w1M/n/oradbclouducm/b/recommend_movies/o/Movie%20Recommendations%20-%20Personalized%20SALSA.dsnb) and save it to a folder on your local computer.
 This notebook includes graph queries and analytics for the MOVIE_RECOMMENDATIONS graph.

  1. Click the **Notebook** icon.
 Import a notebook by clicking on the notebook icon on the left, and then clicking on the **Import** icon on the far right.

     ![Click the notebook icon and import the notebook.](images/task3step1.png " ")

-     Select or drag and drop the noteboook and click **Import**.
+     Select or drag and drop the notebook and click **Import**.

     ![Select the notebook to import and click on Import.](images/task3step2.png " ")

     A dialog pops up named **Environment Attaching**.
-It will disappear when the compute environment finishes attaching, usuallly in less than one minute.
+It will disappear when the compute environment finishes attaching, usually in less than one minute.
 Or you can click **Dismiss** to close the dialog and start working on your environment.
 Note that you will not be able to run any paragraph until the environment finishes attaching.

     You can execute the paragraphs in sequence and experiment with visualizations settings as described in **Task 3** below.
 <!---